History of European Jews in the Middle Ages: Activities

+Many Jewish women, in comparison to Gentile women, worked alongside their male counterparts.
+These Jewish women relied on Christian women as wet nurses and caretakers of their young, which brought about some concern from their male partners regarding if their offspring would be truly "Jewish" and not impacted by these intimate relationships with Christians.
+It was common for many regions of Medieval Europe to have communal ovens that Jewish and Christian women would use in tandem.
+There is evidence of written correspondence between Jewish males and rabbinical authorities discussing whether or not certain intimate interactions were in accordance with Jewish law; it seems that many of the conclusions were that it should be left to the discretion of the women.

 Church laws in the Early Middle Ages

 Conversions of Jews to Christianity, whether forced or voluntary, during the medieval period were an integral part of the life of Jewish communities in the medieval period.
 The pressures to convert, other than compulsory baptism to save one's life, could be theological, economic and intellectual.
-Voluntary conversion by such renegades (meshummadim) was motivated by a number of facts: a change of belief could account for the conversion, as could the desire to marry a Christian or to escape from the restrictions on life as a Jew, or to resecure a livelihood or home.
+Voluntary conversion by such renegades (meshummadim) was motivated by a number of facts: a change of belief could account for the conversion, as could the desire to marry a Christian or to escape from the restrictions on life as a Jew, or to regain a livelihood or home.
 Such conversions proved particularly devastating for the English and Spanish Jewish communities.

 By the 10th century, most of Europe was under the rule of Christian monarchs who made Christianity the official religion of their realms.
-In the seriously diminished Roman or Byzantine Empire, Christianity had been the state church since the 380 Edict of Thessalonica.
+In the Roman or Byzantine Empire, Christianity had been the state church since the Edict of Thessalonica in 380 AD.
 A privileged niche for Jews in the new order nonetheless remained.
-The Church forbade Christians from charging interest to fellow Christians; therefore the only source of loans were non-Christians such as Jews.
+The Church forbade Christians from charging interest to fellow Christians; based upon the scripture Deuteronomy 23:20-21.
+With Christians viewing the Jewish population as foreigners (and vice versa) the ability to loan money with interest became an essential part of the Economy and synonymous with the various Jewish populations throughout medieval Europe.
 While this status did not always lead to peaceful conditions for the Jewish people, they were the most compatible non-Christians for the position due to their shared devotion to the same Abrahamic God that the Christians worshiped.
 While many Jews rose to prominence in these times, Judaism was mostly practiced in private to avoid persecution.
 The descendants of the survivors of this period, the Ashkenazi Jews, still commemorate some of the more memorable tragedies of this period in their liturgy.

-Their fate in each particular country depended on the changing political conditions.
-In Italy (see History of the Jews in Italy) they experienced difficult days during the wars waged by the Heruli, Rugii, Ostrogoths, and Lombards.
-The severe laws of the Roman emperors were, in general, more mildly administered than elsewhere; the Arian confession, of which the Germanic conquerors of Italy were adherents, was characterized by its tolerance.